Manny Ramirez: Early life

 Ramirez was born in Santo Domingo, Dominican Republic to Aristides and Onelcida Ramirez and spent 13 years living there.
 As a child, Ramirez was obsessed with baseball.
 When he was eight years old, his grandmother got him a Dodgers uniform with the number 30 on the back, which he considers to be one of his most prized possessions.
 In 1985, he moved to the Washington Heights neighborhood of New York City with his parents.
 He often played ball at the nearby Snake Hill, the same place Lou Gehrig played during his childhood.
-Despite living just a short distance from Yankee Stadium, Ramirez rooted for the Toronto Blue Jays, who had his Dominican heroes George Bell and Tony Fernández on its roster; he attended games when the Blue Jays were in town.
+Despite living just a short distance from Yankee Stadium, Ramirez rooted for the Toronto Blue Jays, who had as he described his Dominican heroes George Bell and Tony Fernández on its roster; he attended games when the Blue Jays were in town.

 Ramirez attended George Washington High School from 1987 to 1991, leaving at the age of 19 without graduating.
 During his time on the team, GWHS was seeing a large increase in the number of immigrants.
 This was apparent, as GWHS's baseball team was composed entirely of Dominicans.
 As a youth, Ramirez preferred to not be the center of attention and was often very modest.
 During his time at GWHS, he led his team to three straight division championships.
 As a junior in 1990, he had a batting average of .633 and hit 16 home runs.
 He was a three-time all-city selection in baseball, and as a high school senior was named New York City Public School Player of the Year in 1991, hitting for a .650 batting average with 14 home runs in 22 games.
-He was inducted into the New York City Public School Athletic League Hall of Fame in 1999.